RutronikSystemSolutions/RDK2_RAB1-SENSORFUSION_Demo/README.md

  <img src="images/SensorFusion_RDK2.jpg" style="zoom:10%;" />

-The data of all the sensors of RAB1-SENSORFUSION is printed out to the KitProg3 UART port.
+The data from all the sensors of RAB1-SENSORFUSION is printed out to the KitProg3 UART port.

 <img src="images/results.png" style="zoom:100%;" />